-The RESET input on the AD7715 resets all the logic, the digital filter, and the analog modulator while all on-chip registers are reset to their default state.
+The RESET input on the AD7715 resets all the logic, the digital filter and the analog modulator while all on-chip registers are reset to their default state.
 DRDY is driven high and the AD7715 ignores all communications to any of its registers while the RESET input is low.
-When the RESET input returns high, the AD7715 starts to process data, and DRDY returns low in $3 \times 1$ /output rate indicating a valid new word in the data register.
-However, the AD7715 operates with its default setup conditions after a reset and it is generally necessary to set up all registers and carry out a calibration after a reset command.
+When the RESET input returns high, the AD7715 starts to process data, and DRDY will return low in $3 \times 1$ /Output Rate indicating a valid new word in the data register.
+However, the AD7715 operates with its default setup conditions after a $\overline{\text{RESET}}$ and it is generally necessary to set up all registers and carry out a calibration after a $\overline{\text{RESET}}$ command.

-The on-chip oscillator circuit of the AD7715 continues to function even when the RESET input is low.
+The AD7715's on-chip oscillator circuit continues to function even when the RESET input is low.
 The master clock signal continues to be available on the MCLK OUT pin.
-Therefore, in applications where the system clock is provided by the clock of the AD7715, the AD7715 produces an uninterrupted master clock during RESET commands.
+Therefore, in applications where the system clock is provided by the AD7715's clock, the AD7715 produces an uninterrupted master clock during RESET commands.